See it, feel it, believe it

 After many years of dreaming, advocating, and planning, we’re thrilled to have reached a point where progress in the Bend Central District is work that we can all see and feel.
 Next time you roll, walk, or bike through this area, award yourself a gold star for supporting a visionary urban renewal project that enhances our livability, tackles climate change, and helps ensure we grow well and with intention.

 On July 10, 2024, the City of Bend will host an open house inviting ideas for the Hawthorne Overcrossing.
-See our Action Center for details.
+See our Action Center for details or subscribe to our e-news to be alerted when your voice is needed.

 UPCOMING EVENTS